JeanS-github/Working-hours-calculation/README.md

 Displays the number of hours and missing hours per week, then the total since the 1st check in.

+I use [this](https://play.google.com/store/apps/details?id=com.picca.pointage&hl=fr&gl=US) app on android to save my hours.
+This is not the best app, but it's easy to use, and it save my hours is a csv file.

 ## Installation

 Tested with python3